I write a fair amount, primarily in the form of journal articles or other scientific writing output.

 git lfs install), and in your repository, add figures to LFS using something like:

 Then commit as usual.

-I use Mendeley to take care of my bibliography.
-I suggest creating a folder within Mendeley for your paper, and drag publications used for that paper into this folder.
-Then export just that folder's citations to a
+I use Zotero to take care of my bibliography, along with the Better BibTex for Zotero plugin.
+I suggest creating a collection within Zotero for your paper, and drag publications used for that paper into this folder.
+You can then export that collection’s citations to a

 .bib file and save in your manuscript directory.
-Reference this file from your main document.
-Each time I add a new reference in Mendeley, I re-export the
+Do this by right-clicking it in the left pane of Zotero and choosing “Export Collection…”, and selecting Better BibTex.
+Each time I add a new reference in Zotero, I re-export the

 .bib file to the paper directory.

 For figures, use PDF as much as possible.
 Have a working figures folder that is separate from your paper figure folder.
 As you start referencing figures in your paper, copy them into a